 PID began its mission by offering a child sponsorship program.
 It has expanded from sponsoring a dozen children, when the program first began, to sending hundreds of children to school.
 Families who had children in the sponsorship program reported they needed help finding work.
-The result was our Small Business Loan Program, which lends participants capital to start or further develop a business.
-PID has provided hundreds of Small Business Loans.
+The result was our small business loan program, which lends participants capital to start or further develop a business.
+Since then, PID has provided hundreds of small business loans.

-In an effort to provide whole life improvement a Medical Program was established in 2003 to provide basic medical treatment, preventive care, and health education services.
+In an effort to provide whole life improvement, a medical program was established in 2002 to provide basic medical treatment, preventive care and health education services.
 The clinic quickly grew to treating 6,000 patients per year, and we now average 32,000 patients annually at our clinics in Haiti and Guatemala.

 PID is a 501(c)(3) non-profit, tax-exempt organization.
 All donations are tax deductible.